jessepav/lacygoill-wiki-backup/floating_point.md

 So, you're looking for sth which, when added to `x`, gives a 1 followed by 32 0s.

 You don't know how to get that, but you know how to get sth close: 32 1s.
-Add the number whose representation is the one of `x` after flipping all the bits.
+To get the latter, you simply need to add the number whose representation is the one of `x` after flipping all the bits.

 Now, to get from 32 1s to a one and 32 0s, all you need is add 1.
 Similarly, to get from 999 to 1000, all you need is add 1.